maxmurdoch/flock/src/pages/index.md

   description: >-
     Insuring your drone flight has never been easier.
 All it takes is a matter of taps on your mobile phone.
+    [Download](https://flockcover.app.link/6IW6kTmgfP) the Flock Cover app and
+    get a drone insurance quote in less than a minute.
   listOfHow:
     - image: /images/uploads/commercial-1-.png
       text: >-
-        [Download](https://flockcover.app.link/6IW6kTmgfP) the Flock Cover app
-        and get a drone insurance quote in less than a minute.
+        Choose where and when you want to fly.
+See your quote change in real-time.
       title: 1.
-Download the Flock Cover app
+Enter your flight details
     - image: /images/uploads/commercial-personalise.png
       text: >-
         Choose where and when you want to fly - instantly or up to 10 days in advance.
 See your quote change in real-time.
       title: 2.
-Enter your flight details
+Customise your policy
     - image: images/uploads/screens/get-flying-screen.png
       text: >-
         Customise your policy length, Public Liability limit, and equipment